eth-protocol-fellows/cohort-four/projects/prysm-bn-validator-api.md

 ## Motivation

+> When Prysm first started we advocated strongly for gRPC to be used for validator <> beacon communication, but in the end the standard enshrined an OpenAPI spec known as the Beacon Node API ([here](https://ethereum.github.io/beacon-APIs/) and [here](https://github.com/ethereum/beacon-APIs/)).

 In production, the Prysm beacon node exposes a GRPC API for consumption by the Prysm validator.

 As a result of the standard Ethereum [spec](https://ethereum.github.io/beacon-APIs/#/Validator), this implementation is incompatible with other validator clients.